kolkko/npc-tracker/README.md

 # Character Details Tracker

+### Motivation

+#### Why make this project?
 This is my final project for the [Udacity Full Stack Web Developer Nanodegree](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004).
 It is an application that allows people to store details of NPCs (non-player characters) for their table-top role playing games.
+I put together this project to practice my full stack web development skills and make a tool that I would actually find useful.

 #### Who's it for?
 The NPC Tracker is for Game and Dungeon Masters, providing a simple tool where they can keep track of all the NPCs in their game.</br>